NilsDroste/nilsdroste.github.io/_posts/2017-09-11-ALTER-Net_Summer_School.md

 <p style="text-align: right;"><sub><sup>Source: ALTER‐Net Summer School 2017
 Working group project preparation document</sup></sub></p>

-In the end, we had developed a far more complicated, yet effective structure with further special taskforce groups on trade-offs and synergies, policy proposals, creative communication, and the scenarion envisioning.
+In the end, we had developed a far more complicated, yet effective structure with further special taskforce groups on trade-offs and synergies, policy proposals, creative communication, and the scenario envisioning.
 We were delving into a lively and really inspiring collaborative process, that has taught me a lot on structures and collaboration.

 A really helpful lesson was the technique that was employed: **[Kanban](https://en.wikipedia.org/wiki/Kanban)**, which allowed to transparently and flexibly schedule, prioritize, breakdown, implement and validate tasks within working groups.
 It is really worth being tried!
 It even inspired a couple of songs that were composed in our leisure time.